red-gate/ks/ks5/ks5.md

     This deployment file only needs to reference the `webserver` as we no longer need a frontend image if we serve the react app from static files.

-    We can remove the following:
+    We can remove the following sections from the deployment yaml file:
     - the ks5web image section
     - the volumes sections
     - the python commands as we are not running in development

-    We can add a `FLASK_CONFIG`
+    We can add a `FLASK_CONFIG` environment variable in the deployment yaml file:

     ```yaml
     - name: FLASK_CONFIG